smplrspace/github-tag-action-explicit/README.md

+> [!NOTE]
+> This is a fork from [mathieudutour/github-tag-action](https://github.com/mathieudutour/github-tag-action) adding options for explicit version bumps: `force_bump` and `force_prerelease_bump`.
+The motivation is described in https://github.com/mathieudutour/github-tag-action/pull/169.
+Please 👍 the PR if you're using this.

 # GitHub Tag Action

 A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
 Works on any platform.